JohnEdwardSadie/CS430Project2/README.md

 Project 2 - Basic Raycaster

-In this project we are meant will write code to raycast mathematical primitives based on a scene input file into a pixel buffer.
+In this project we are meant to write code to raycast mathematical primitives based on a scene input file into a pixel buffer.
 We will then write the pixel buffer to a PPM formatted file using the code you wrote in Project 1 (P6 format).